GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_ds_migrate.md

 2. Verify that connections and custom configurations are migrated.
 3. Open different configuration windows: Alarms, Scheduling, and Alarm Actions windows to ensure templates and custom settings are preserved.

-{% include note.html content="You have to input all passwords and sign in again in Uploading to Spotlight Cloud for Spotlight Enterprise 13.1 and later version after migrating the Diagnostic Server.
-For example, input the password again of connections which are not using Windows Authentication, Playback database and Spotlight Statistics Repository." %}

 ## Step 5: (Federation environment only) Remove source server out of federation